Places

 - September to November offers crisp air, fall color, and quieter parks.

-- Summer is hot and humid; we schedule indoor midday blocks, water-based activities, and hydration support.
+- Summer is hot and humid; we prioritize indoor midday blocks, water-based activities, and hydration support.

-- Winter can be chilly but calm; we leverage museums and indoor venues.
+- Winter can be chilly but calmer for crowds; we lean on museums and indoor venues.

 Group Logistics